DPCN-US/www/content/about/design-philosophy.md

 ## Ancillary benefits

 Ham radio has the potential to aid in disaster response, recovery, and everyday emergencies.
-A large DPCN sysyetm with many diverse users increases response capabilities.
+A large DPCN system with many diverse users increases response capabilities.

 ### Public safety